 95% They are very busy and just do not get to it

 3% They are waiting on more info (on you or overall class data) before responding

 1% It is in either your or their spam box

-Stop freaking out.
+I can say with 99% confidence you can stop worrying.
 Most admissions decisions-makers, or hiring partners, did not grow up in the world of spontaneous feedback and responsivity.
 And almost all get incredibly busy.
 It is as simple as that.